I haven’t checked in here in a while about life with two kiddos and my thoughts on going from 1 to 2 kids.

 I’ve been doing my best to spend 1-1 time with Camryn, mostly on the weekends when we can go out and do something, which is usually grocery shopping or going to a coffee shop where we can enjoy a big cookie together.

 Now, we’re almost 8 weeks out, and things are starting to get better.
-Anyway, I thought it would be helpful to share 5 things that have helped ease the transition for us in case anyone who reads this may be expecting a second child anytime soon.
+Anyway, I thought it would be helpful to share 5 things that have helped ease the transition in going from 1 to 2 kids for us in case anyone who reads this may be expecting a second child anytime soon.

 Some of these things are products, and some are just lessons we’ve learned.